creatorsgarten/bangkok-opensource/README.md

 This is an open-source hackathon, so the organizing process will also be completely open!
 We aim to make our organizing and planning assets open-source.

-# Organizing Communities & Partners
+# Co-organizing Contributors, Communities and Partners

 This hackathon is co-organized in collaboration with the following communities and partners.